MSc Molecular Pathology / Overview

 - 1 year full time, 3 or 4 years part time

 We require an undergraduate degree (normally an Upper Second) or overseas equivalent in a relevant biomedical subject, including medicine and nursing.
 Flexibility on entrance requirements will be applied to candidates with proven appropriate extensive professional experience.

 - How to apply

-Please apply via our online application form , following any instructions for completion carefully.
-See the Application and selection section for details of the supporting documents we require with your form.
+Please apply via our online application form .
+See the application and selection section for details of the supporting documents we require with your form.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Learn about a field of critical importance to translational medicine, with a unique focus on the molecular analysis of tissue samples.

 - Study at a university ranked 8th in the UK and among the top 40 in the world for Medicine (QS World University Rankings 2022).

 - Choose optional units to suit specific interests, such as proteomics and chemical pathology.